headslive/web/contribute.md

 [heads@dyne.org](mailto:heads@dyne.org), [IRC](irc.html), or our
 [mailing list](https://lists.dyne.org/lurker/list/heads.en.html).

-If you wish to make a financial contribution to heads, you are free to do so via [Bitcoin](https://bitcoin.org).
-Please send your bitcoins to the following address:
+If you wish to make a financial contribution to heads, please send your bitcoins to the following address or heads dies:

 `1M7Dgp5tkRapU4SUCZupKPVKA9EcomEKJr`